blackducksoftware/kb-http-client/bd-kb-http-client/README.md

    - Adds a default external namespace of 'unknown' when no value is present.
 + License
    - Adds a license family field that enables support of the RESTRICTED_PROPRIETARY license family.

-* The vulnerability merger merges collections of vulnerabilities from different sources into a common format.
+* The BdComponentFinder finds hierarchies of component version and component variant entities.
+* The BdLicenseDefinitionFinder finds complete license definition metadata.
-* The component finder aggregates collections of component version or component variant hierarchies in a consistent manner.
+* The BdVulnerabilityMerger contains utility methods for merging collections of NVD and BDSA vulnerabilities together (presumably for the same component version or component variant).

 ## Supported operations